mmpark00/mmpark00.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2021-09-27 07:59:00-0400
+date: 2022-10-24
 inline: true
 related_posts: false
 ---

-I’m currently participating in an international learning program, connecting students from Ewha Womans University and the University of Montreal through online exchanges.
-If you come across anything interesting about the Quebec region, feel free to share!
+I’m participating in writing a thematic guidebook for a visit to Pacific countries, organized by the FIPF and CAP.
+My team is responsible for the section on Korean society and art.
+If you have any recommendations on interesting aspects of Korean society or exceptional art, I’d love to hear them!